galaxy-iuc/parsec/docs/commands/tools.rst

       --tool_id TEXT  id of the requested tool
-      --name TEXT     name of the requested tool(s) --trackster     if True, only tools that are compatible with Trackster are returned
+      --name TEXT     name of the requested tool(s) --trackster     whether to return only tools that are compatible with Trackster
       -h, --help      Show this message and exit.